cometbft/knowledge-base/p2p/reactors/README.md

 - [`stop-peer.md`](./stop-peer.md): the `Switch` provides a method for stopping a peer due to an error.
 This method has a `reason` field which actual use is not specified or implemented.
-Moreover, the same `Switch` method is used by multiplex connections as well, in addition to reactors (WIP).
+Moreover, the same `Switch` method is used by multiplex connections as well, in addition to reactors.
 - [`switch-peer.md`](./switch-peer.md): the API for reactors is split in two
   parts: methods provided by the `Switch` type and methods provided by the multiple `Peer` instances, one per connected peer.
 Discusses the reasons for